Ph.D. in Electrical and Computer Engineering, University of Calgary, Canada

-Before that, his research was on characterization and mitigation of interference between digital subscriber line and power line communication networks.
+Before that, Dr. Ali's research was on characterization and mitigation of interference between digital subscriber line and power line communication networks.
 He conducted the first ever field measurement campaign to characterize the in-home differential and common mode interference channels, and established interference mitigation solutions that promotes coexistence between in-home networks.